sandra-calvo/watson-visual-recognition-lab/README.md

 #### Congrats!
 You've now created your own customized classifier in the Watson Visual Recognition service.

+Now drag and drop images to test how the classifier works.

 ## Step 3.
 Create Your Node-RED Application
 If you already have a Node-RED application and a Visual Recognition service in use in Bluemix, you can use those - In that case jump to Step 4.